UPDATED: May 23, 2025

 3. Energy Drinks can contain more caffeine than soda.

-The higher the dose, the more likely you are to get the jitters, suffer insomnia, have irregular or racing heart beats, sweating, nervousness, or seizures.
+The higher the dose, the more likely you are to get jitters, suffer insomnia, have irregular or racing heart beats, sweating, nervousness, or seizures.

 4. Don’t rely on energy drink labels to know whether they’re safe or not.